voostindie/vincents-productivity-suite-for-alfred/README.md

                 {% endfor %}
 ```

-This prepends the current date to every note and also adds 2 tags.
+This prepends the current date to every note and also adds two tags.
 This happens for every note type, since these 2 rules are in the `defaults` section.
 Then, for events, the text is pre-filled with the list of attendees at the event.

-The available variables depend on the thing your creating a note for:
+The available variables depend on the thing you're creating a note for:

-#### Every note type
+##### Every note type

 - `day`: the number of the day in the current month, zero-padded
 - `month`: the number of the current month